Join la mèche

 A festive starter

 I made this dish for the first time 5 years ago on December 31st.
-The delicate, sweet flavor of the kohlrabi harmonizes perfectly with the smoked trout and seaweed.
-For vegetarians, it's also good without the trout.
+The delicate, sweet flavour of kohlrabi blends perfectly with smoked trout and seaweed.
+For vegetarians, it’s also good without the trout.

 News from the front